heli-t-00/badminton-gas/README.md

 - Performance analytics (player statistics), dashboard - view at a glance
 - AI-driven game strategy suggestions

+Due to limited time and little support from WAES and Code Institute materials for the backend, I had to self-learn many of the steps.
+As a result, I created a responsive website to showcase the intended design of the application.
+I have used GitHub to deploy the website, providing a live link for public access.
+I wrote the code using Visual Studio Code, linking it to GitHub for deployment.
+I have now deployed this to Heroku following Code Institute's instructions.
+I am still in the process of self-learning backend languages and deployment processes, which I have found to be the most challenging aspect.
+Correct as of 28 Feb 2025.

 # Credits
 ###### [Back to the top](#table-of-contents)